-Investment in associate is accounted by using the cost method as follows:
+Investment in associates is accounted by using the cost method as follows:

-Ownership interest Cost n nethod Associates Type of business 2021 % 2020 % 2021 Thousand Baht 2020 Thousand Baht AIA Wellness Company Limited Real estate 49 49 171,500 171,500 Total 171,500 171,500
+Ownership in iterest Cost method Associates Type of Associates business 2021 % 2022 Thousand Baht 2021 Thousand Baht AIA Wellness Company Limited Real estate and services 49 49 171,500 171,500 Total 171,500 171,500

-The Branch has not presented financial statements in which investment in associate is accounted for using the equity method because the ultimate holding company (AIA Group) uses the equity method in the consolidated financial statements which are available for public use.
-This is permitted under TAS 28 (revised 2019) "Investment in Associates and Joint Ventures".
+The Branch has got an approval to hold 49% ownership interest in AIA Wellness Company Limited from Department of Insurance, currently known as Office of Insurance Commission, in 1991.
+The Branch has not presented financial statements in which investment in associates is accounted for using the equity method because the ultimate holding company (AIA Group) uses the equity method in the consolidated financial statements which are made available for public use.
+This is permitted under TAS 28 "Investment in Associates and Joint Ventures".